Overview

 Under the Adviser’s Code of Ethics, the Adviser and its managers, members, officers, and

-clients and may own securities of the issuers whose securities are subsequently purchased
+and may own securities of the issuers whose securities are subsequently purchased for

-either the clients and the Adviser, managers, members, officers, or employees shall receive
+the clients and the Adviser, managers, members, officers, or employees shall receive or pay

-or pay the same price, or the clients shall receive a more favorable price.
-The Adviser and
+the same price, or the clients shall receive a more favorable price.
+The Adviser and its

-its managers, members, officers, and employees may also buy or sell specific securities for
+managers, members, officers, and employees may also buy or sell specific securities for their

-their own accounts based on personal investment considerations, which the Adviser does
+own accounts based on personal investment considerations, which the Adviser does not

 Personal Trading